 Marcus Mosiah Garvey, Jr. (ONH) was a Jamaican-born Black nationalist who created a ‘Back to Africa’ movement in the United States.
 He became an inspirational...

-Runoko Rashidi is an African American historian, anthropologist and public lecturer, and the world’s leading authority on the African presence in Asia, Australia, and the...
+Runoko Rashidi was an African American historian, anthropologist and public lecturer, and one of the world’s leading authorities on the African presence in Asia, Australia,...

 Henrietta Vinton Davis was a Shakespearean actor and public speaker.
 She was proclaimed by Marcus Garvey to be “the greatest woman of the [African] race”....